sirpaulmcd/Task-App/README.md

 - Registering and configuring internet domain names
 - Certbot (enalbing HTTPS)

 Needless to say, I'm glad to have this project under my belt.
-Creating and deploying a full-stack application for the first time is a huge milestone for me and I feel much more competent than when I started.
+Creating and deploying a full-stack application for the first time is a huge milestone for me and I feel much more competent as a developer than when I started.

 ## Moving Forward